JoaoLucasPerin/Portfolio/README.md

 <a href="https://www.mdpi.com/1660-4601/15/6/1149"> Adverse Events Following Immunization in Brazil: Age of Child and Vaccine-Associated Risk Analysis Using Logistic Regression </a>

 &#8594; Article published on International Journal of Environmental Research and Public Health; <br>
-&#8594; <a href="https://www.mdpi.com/1660-4601/15/6/1149">You can acess the full article here </a> <br> &#8594; In this paper, I talked about vaccination in children.
-There, you can see some exploratory analysis, associations between vaccines and adverse events using adjusted residuals, odds ratios of hospitalization after each kind o vaccine using logistic regression <br>
+&#8594; <a href="https://www.mdpi.com/1660-4601/15/6/1149">You can acess the full article here; </a> <br> &#8594; In this paper, I talked about vaccination in children.
+There, you can see some exploratory analysis, associations between vaccines and adverse events using adjusted residuals, odds ratios of hospitalization after each kind o vaccine using logistic regression. <br>